Publications & Reports

 Title: Climate smart agriculture and climate-attuned farmers: the rationality of farmer practices in Northwest Cambodia

-Authors: Brian Cook, Van Touch and Thong Tran
+Authors: Brian Cook, Van Touch & Thong Anh Tran

 Year: In preparation